 Head further south and you’ll arrive in the uninspiring city of Nazca.
 The city may not have much to offer, but the nearby Nazca Lines more than make up for it.
 If you arrive early in the morning, you can take a flight over the Nazca Lines and visit some surrounding attractions before moving on to Arequipa later in the day.

 Arequipa (2 to 4 days)

 The attractive colonial heart of Arequipa is well worth a day or two of exploration.
-Don’t miss the impressively vast Santa Calina Monastery.
-You’ll also find plenty of excellent restaurants, bars and discos.
+Don’t miss the impressively vast Santa Catalina Monastery.
+You’ll also find plenty of excellent restaurants, bars, and discos.
 Rugged landscapes surround the city, so trekkers should set aside at least a day or two in Arequipa.
 Highlights include the descent into Colca Canyon and the ascent of the El Misti volcano.

 Puno and Lake Titicaca (2 to 5 days)

 Lake Titicaca, in short, is spectacular.
 The lakeside city of Puno, known as Peru’s folkloric capital, is the main base for tourists on the Peruvian side of Titicaca.
 From Puno, you can spend three or four days exploring the lake and its islands, including the Islas Flotantes and various archeological sites.
 If you’re short on time, you can still see Titicaca’s main attractions in two full days.
 If you have days to spare on your Peru itinerary, consider a trip over to the Bolivian side of Lake Titicaca, particularly to the Islas del Sol y del la Luna.

 Cusco and Machu Picchu (2 to 5 days)